Setting Up Static IPs

 The system attempts to connect to the new static IP address.
 If successful the Save Changes widget displays.

-Click Save Changes to make the change to the static IP address permanent or click Revert Changes to discard changes and return to your previous settings.
+Click Save Changes to make the change to the static IP address permanent or click Revert Changes to discard changes and return to previous settings.
 The Save Changes confirmation dialog displays.
 Click SAVE.
 The system displays a final confirmation that the change is in effect.